If you or someone you know isn’t going thru shoulder problems just skip this post as it will probably be of little interest to you.

 Mornings hurt the worst for me and I was pretty slow getting going every day while waiting for the ibuprofen to kick in.
 It also takes longer to do everything.

 I’m sure the toilet seat bidet looked like a splurge, but there are some things I just need to be able to do on my own and I don’t know when the okay will be given for my right arm to go past my side.
 I chose the SB-1000EW with warm water, a dryer and a remote (for left-hand use).
 Most of the choices had all the buttons on the right side.
 If I could reach back and hit the buttons, I wouldn’t need the bidet.
 With a coupon, I got a good enough deal that I purchased one for the sake of my dignity, knowing it would be months before my right arm could do the work it needed to.
-The toilet seat bidet was a must have and worth every penny.
+The toilet seat bidet was a must have and worth every penny, plus we use a lot less toilet paper.
 It will be a long time before my dominate arm could get to where it needed to be and my left arm just doesn’t work the same.
 Now with the pain meds, I didn’t need it until 6 days after surgery.
 I should’ve started the stool softener right from the start.
 I didn’t need the Dramamine because the anesthesiologist did an awesome job and I should’ve started the laxative with the first Rx pain pill instead of waiting.
 I’m glad we got the one with warm water but I can tell little to no difference in the nozzle positions and the dryer, well you’d have to sit there a really long time to be dry not to have to dab the water off with paper.
+If you elect not to add the bidet and surgery is on your dominate right arm at least pull off some TP (they always seem to be on the right side) before you sit.

 I did buy a $6 electric toothbrush and it was nice to have for probably the first 2 weeks.
 After that, I wanted to go back to using my right arm to brush with.